nsrehman/Capminer/README.md

 ```
 cd C:\Users\CHANGE_THIS_DIRECTORY\CapMiner\build\build\CapMiner\Release
 ```
-2. Locate the start.bat and edit the file in notepad.
-Change the first line to have your wallet and worker name.
+2. Create a .txt file and rename it to "start.bat".
+Right click the .bat file and click edit.
+Paste the following code into the file and change the first line to have your wallet and worker name.
 ```
 kawpowminer.exe -P stratum+tcp://<wallet>.worker@rvn.cruxpool.com:9999
+%~dp0\..\..\..\..\ps\msiProfile1.bat
 ```
 Replace <wallet> with your own mining address to start earning for yourself.
 Feel free to replace "worker" to name your miner something meaningful.